 UK Only: Age Appropriate Design Code

-This statutory guidance, also known as “The Children’s Code” requires online services which process personal data (whether or not this is on the basis of consent or any other reason permitted under GDRP) to consider if they could risk the moral, physical or mental well-being of children under 18.
+This statutory guidance, also known as “The Children’s Code” has been in force since September 2020 and requires online services which process personal data (whether or not this is on the basis of consent or any other reason permitted under GDRP) to consider if they could risk the moral, physical or mental well-being of children under 18.
 And if so, to put in proportional measures to safeguard children and young people.

 You need to consider the content of your site, and ask yourself how any current or future content might be harmful to children – so for example:

 - Where adults can interact with minors, there is a risk of grooming, the inappropriate exchange of photographs and conversations etc. Indeed, research shows that this is increasingly a problem between minors as well.